Rusyns: Early history

-The general usage of 'Rusyn' by all East Slavs dates back to over 11 centuries, its origin signifying the ethnic tie to the political entity of Kievan Rus', which existed from the late ninth to the early 13th century.
-The Carpathian Rusyns, Ukrainians (once called Malo Russians or Little Russians), Belarusians (once called White Russians) and Russians (Great Russians) are descendants of the Russichi, the people of Rus', that is East Slavs who mixed with other peoples over centuries, including in the south with Iranian and later with Germanic peoples, in the west with Baltic peoples, in the east with Finnish and Turkic peoples.
+The general usage of 'Rusyn' by East Slavs dates back to over 11 centuries, its origin signifying the ethnic tie to the political entity of Kievan Rus', which existed from the late ninth to the early 13th century.
+The East Slavs mixed with other peoples over centuries, including in the south with Iranian and later with Germanic peoples, in the west with Baltic peoples, in the east with Finnish and Turkic peoples.

 Over the centuries these loosely affiliated peoples developed different political and economic centers as well as new names.
-The inhabitants of northern Rus' were known as Great Russians by the 17th century.
-The people in the west called themselves Belarusians and the people in the south were known as Malo Russians (Little Russians).
-Later, in what began as a political movement in the mid 19th century, many Little Russians began using the term "Ukrainian" to distinguish themselves from the Great Russians in northern Rus'.
+By 18th century the official names used by Russian Empire were Great Russians (modern Russians), Little Russians (modern Ukrainians) and White Russians (modern Belarusians).
 So by the mid-20th century the original name Rus or Rusyn was retained only in the Carpathian Mountains.

 Rusyns settled in the Carpathian Mountain region in various waves of immigration from the north between the eighth and 17th centuries.
 Weapons and skeletons found in tombs in Bereg County from the 10th century era suggest that Norman Vikings (who played a role in the founding of Kiev Rus') were there as well.
 Even so, as late as the 11th century, this mountainous area was still a sparsely inhabited 'No-Man's Land' border between the kingdoms of Kievan Rus' and Hungary.

-In 1241, the Carpathians fell to Mongol-Tatar invasions led by Genghis Khan's son, Batu Khan, with populations exterminated and villages torched.
+In 1241, the Carpathians fell to Mongol invasions led by Genghis Khan's grandson, Batu Khan, with populations exterminated and villages torched.
 The Mongols entered the region via the Veretski Pass, just to the north of Mukachevo.

-In 1395, Orthodox Rus' Prince Feodor Koriatovich, son of the Duke of Novgorod, brought with him from the north soldiers and their families to settle unpopulated Carpathian lands.
-While the actual number of immigrants is uncertain, the arrival of Koriatovich and his retinue was a milestone for the Rusyns, substantially improving the region's administrative, ecclesiastical and cultural aspects.
+In 1396, exiled Prince Theodor Koriatovich, member of the Lithuanian House of Gediminas, purchased the city of Mukachevo, settling himself in the city's Palanok Castle.
+He might have facilitated the migration of up to 40,000 from Podolia but the number is disputed.
+The arrival of Koriatovich and his retinue was a milestone for the Rusyns, substantially improving the region's administrative, ecclesiastical and cultural aspects.
 This included building and fortifying Mukachevo Castle with cannons, a moat, workers and artisans, and the founding of an Orthodox monastery on the Latorytsia River.